- Elephants for Good Luck – Elephant Symbolism

 The cards could read “Pick a wrapped gift”, “Exchange your gift with the person next to you” and so on.

-Wishing you all good luck with your elephant!
+Wishing you all good luck!

 Ladybug Symbolism